-Williamson College is accredited by the Association for Biblical Higher Education (ABHE) (formerly the Accrediting Association of Bible Colleges, AABC) for the granting of the Associate and Bachelor's degrees in both on-site and online formats.
+Williamson College is accredited by the Association for Biblical Higher Education (ABHE) (formerly the Accrediting Association of Bible Colleges, AABC) for the granting of the Associate, Bachelor's, and Master's degrees in both on-site and online formats.
 ABHE is a national accrediting body recognized by the U.S. Office of Education.
-Accreditation with ABHE allows the College to offer Federal grants and aid.
+Accreditation with ABHE allows the College to offer Federal grants, aid, and Veteran's benefits.